• Skip to main content

 Partial Make-Ahead Directions (Option two)

-• To make this dish ahead, instead of starting the potatoes in a skillet, add them to a medium-size saucepan over medium-high heat with water.
+• To make this dish ahead, instead of starting the potatoes in a skillet, add them to a medium-sized saucepan over medium-high heat and cover them with water.
 (You do not need to soak or rinse them first.)
 Add a teaspoon of kosher salt.
 Bring to a boil and cook for about 10-12 minutes or until the potatoes are just shy of fork-tender.
 Drain and store in a covered container in the refrigerator for up to four days.

 • When ready to finish the dish, add bacon to a well-seasoned cast-iron skillet or non-stick skillet, over medium heat.
 Cook approximately 10 minutes or until the bacon is browned and crispy.
 Remove from the pan, drain on a paper towel, and crumble.
 Set aside.